 The BAVC Board of Directors holds periodic and scheduled meetings in connection with its responsibility to oversee all BAVC operations.
 The BAVC Board conducts meetings in person, over the telephone and online.
 Twice a year, the BAVC Board invites the public to attend and participate in meetings.
 These BAVC Board meetings are designated as "Public Meetings."
 For Public Meetings held in person, members of the public are invited to attend in person at the announced meeting location.
 For Public Meetings held via telephone or online, members of the public may access the meeting in real time by dialing into the designated conference call service or accessing the online meeting service provider.

 Notice of Public Meeting: BAVC provides advance notice of the date, time, manner and location for each Public Meeting to the Clerk of the Board of Supervisors and the San Francisco Main Library Government Information Center.
 The dates of BAVC's next Public Board meeting will be April 1 and September 2, 2015.
 An RSVP is requested at least two weeks in advance.
 Public comment is now available on a first-come first-serve basis after sign-up the night of the board meeting.
-No more priority speaking slots are being accepted for the April 1 meeting.
-Please check back in August for the sign-up opportunity for the September 2 meeting.
+No more priority speaking slots are being accepted for the September 2 meeting.

 Opportunity for Public Comments.
 All Public Meetings allocate at least (30) thirty minutes for public comment.
 The BAVC Board has complete discretion to manage the time allocated for public comment (including any decision to schedule speakers by topic or extend the time available for public comments).
 Members of the public are usually invited to address the BAVC Board in the order in which they sign up to do so.
 Generally, persons who submit valid Requests to Comment in advance of a Public Meeting are invited to speak first, followed by persons who sign up to speak at or immediately prior to the meeting.